Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Plugins/DefenderIdentity.md

 # Defender for Identity

-Defender for identity is evaluated by the total count of users in it.
+Defender for Identity (MDI) is evaluated by the total count of users monitored by MDI, not the count of users in the tenant.

-Other types of principals are ignored.
+Other types of principals such as devices and groups are ignored.

+## Licenses Checked

+- Defender for Identity